 3: Sophia Amoruso, of Nasty Gal

 Sophia Amoruso founded Nasty Gal in 2006.
-Nasty Gal was named the fastest growing e-tailer by Inc magazine in 2012, had $100m revenue in 2013.
+Nasty Gal was named the fastest-growing e-tailer by Inc magazine in 2012, had $100m in revenue in 2013.
 Social Media followers?
 1.2 million on Instagram, 1 million on Facebook, 175k on Twitter.

 “It’s incredibly important for us to be consistent.”

 “From our photography to our design to our copywriting, every small choice is an opportunity to either strengthen our brand or fall flat.
 I’m so fortunate to have an incredible team around me who not only sustain the voice that I incubated over so many years, but who can truly evolve it.” – Refinery29.com – Sophia Amoruso Might Be The Scrappiest Superwoman We Know